wanghaisheng/responsive-landing-page-starter/content/blog/en/nexmo-voice-api-asp-net-configure-dr.md

 <sign-up number></sign-up>

-## Configuring a Nexmo application
+## Configuring a Vonage application

 In order to be able to use [The Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview), you'll have to use a [Vonage Application](https://developer.vonage.com/application/overview).
 A Vonage application contains the security and configuration information you need to interact with the Vonage Voice REST API and easily use the Voice API.